Reading time 3 Minutes

 And I'm sure there's a whole lot more, but I'll write about that in a separate post.
 It's a powerful topic that I never thought about myself until a few years ago.
 Until I had to experience on my own body several times what is connected.
 The human body is and remains fascinating, although I have to say that the more complicated something is, the more potential problems there are.

 Problems, good keyword.
-We'll continue with that in the second part.
-Man/woman, why is it always so much and so long when I write something?
+I'll continue with that in the second part.
+Man/woman, why is it always so much and so long when I write something.
 Nobody could have guessed how extensive the topic is.
-As always, you will find the next part linked below under "Never post" as soon as it is online.
+As always, you'll find the next part linked below under „Never post“ as soon as it's online.